-10.4.1 Compressor refrigerator - General
+10.4.1 Compressor refrigerator

-- Always keep the ventilation openings unobstructed. - Due to technical reasons, the temperature in the refrigerator and in the freezer compartment cannot always be maintained at a constant level.
+Due to technical reasons, the temperature in the refrigerator and in the freezer compartment cannot always be maintained at a constant level.
 Under adverse conditions, the food in the freezer compartment may thaw.

-- $\,\triangleright\,\,$ Do not use any objects or hot air devices to accelerate defrosting. - When the vehicle is exposed to intense sunlight: ventilate vehicle adequately. - ▷ Before setting off, secure the products in the refrigerator against sliding. - The living area battery has a limited power supply only.
-Make sure that the living area battery is always properly charged.
-The living area battery is charged during the journey by the alternator.
-While the vehicle is parked, the living area battery can be charged by shore power, a charger, or via a solar installation.
+- Do not use any objects or hot air devices to accelerate defrosting. - When the vehicle is exposed to intense sunlight: ventilate vehicle adequately. - > Before setting off, secure the products in the refrigerator against sliding.

 - The refrigerator temperature depends on the ambient temperature (room temperature), the frequency the door is opened with, and the filling of the refrigerator.
-If required, readjust the cooling level. - ▷ Check the collection tray for condensation before setting off and periodically during operation of the refrigerator. - ▷ Further information can be obtained in the manufacturer's instruction manual.
+If required, readjust the cooling level. - ▷ The living area battery has a limited power supply only.
+When the vehicle is stationary, do not use the refrigerator for long periods without it being connected to the 230 V connection. - ▷ Check the collection tray for condensation before setting off and periodically during operation of the refrigerator. - ▷ Further information can be obtained in the manufacturer's instruction manual.